nullprobe/VBad/README.md

 * Generate as many unique MS Office document (with different randomize in the VBA) as you want using a filename list and a document Template;
 * Enable autodestruction of encryption Keys feature once the VBA has been trigger once;
 * **20/10/16** : fake keys implementation on #VBad to avoid some easy detection stuff
 * **07/04/17** : implementing option that allows exploiting this vulnerability: http://seclists.org/fulldisclosure/2017/Mar/90.
-VBad is now able to destroy references to the module containing effecitve payload in order to make it invisible from VBA Developper Tool making analyses and debugging much more harder :-).
+VBad is now able to destroy references to the module containing effecitve payload in order to make it invisible from VBA Developper Tool making analyses and debugging much more harder :-)

-#How it works
+# How it works
 For the moment, only one type of encryption is supported.

 All strings and indicated variables are encrypted (xored in fact) using a random key (different for each files).
 This key is stored into Document.Variables by the python program and then initialization (not the variable itself) is deleted from the VBA code.